What is Tree Pollarding?

 The most common reasons for pollarding trees

-- Pollarded trees look uniform and prevent branches interfering with structures, power lines or telephone cables.
+- Pollarded trees look uniform and prevent branches from interfering with structures, power lines or telephone cables.

-- In locations where space is limited, pollarding will reduce the canopy's size freeing up more space and allow more light to penetrate the surrounding area.
+- In locations where space is limited, pollarding will reduce the canopy’s size freeing up more space and allowing more light to penetrate the surrounding area.

-- Rather than eradicating the tree, pollarding means we can retain it for years to come while benefiting from its positive effects to the ecosystem and surroundings.
+- Rather than eradicating the tree, pollarding means we can retain it for years to come while benefiting from its positive effects on the ecosystem and surroundings.

 - In areas prone to flooding or waterlogging, pollarding a tree is often a compromise to complete removal.
 Total removal only worsens the problem as there would be no tree to suck up the water.